-- If either you or the patient does not want the examination to go ahead without a chaperone present, or if either of you is uncomfortable with the choice of chaperone, you may offer to delay the examination to a later date when a suitable chaperone will be available, as long as the delay would not adversely affect the patient's health - If you do not want to go ahead without a chaperone present but the patient has said no to having one, you must explain clearly why you want a chaperone present.
-Ultimately the patient's clinical needs must take precedence.
-You may wish to consider referring the patient to a colleague who would be willing to examine them without a chaperone, as long as a delay would not adversely affect the patient's health. - You should record any discussion about chaperones and the outcome in the patient's medical record.
-If a chaperone is present, you should record that fact and make a note of their identity.
-If the patient does not want a chaperone, you should record that the offer was made and declined
+- If you wish to examine the patient with a chaperone present but the patient has said no to having one, you must explain clearly why you want a chaperone present.
+If the patient wishes to proceed without a chaperone but you remain uncomfortable with this, you may wish to consider referring the patient to a colleague who would be willing to examine them without a chaperone, as long as the delay would not adversely affect the patient's health.
+If you feel your personal safety is at risk you should follow the guidance in Maintaining personal and professional boundaries or Ending a professional relationship with a patient. - You should record the detail and outcome of any discussion about chaperones in the patient's medical record.
+If a chaperone is present during an examination, you should record that fact and make a note of their identity and role.
+If the patient does not want a chaperone, you should record that the offer was made and declined.